metastreet-labs/metastreet-contracts-v2/docs/REDEMPTION.md

 constant time, so it can support concurrent redemptions from many users while keeping repay and liquidate gas costs low and predictable.

-Tracking and withdrawing for each user is linear time, due to scanning the fulfilled redemption queue to find the user's redemption.
+Tracking and withdrawing redemptions for each user is linear time, due to the scanning of the fulfilled redemption queue to find the user's redemption.
 However, each entry in the fulfilled redemption queue is stored in a single slot, and a fulfilled redemption entry can span many user's shares with the proceeds of a repaid or liquidated loan.